 Professional studiesprovide students with an appropriate level of knowledge and skills that will enable them to perform professional occupations and train them for direct entry into the labour market.
 Professional studies include the two following levels:

 Undergraduate professional studies last for two to three years and students earn 120-180 ECTS credits.
 Exceptionally professional studies may last up to four years and students can earn up to 240 ECTS credits.
-Upon completion of professional studies with less than 180 ECTS credits, students are awarded a professional title of stručni pristupnik (since this is a short cycle programme there is no equivalent translation for this degree in the English language) with a reference to a specialisation.
+Upon completion of a short professional study programme with less than 180 ECTS credits, students are awarded a professional title of stručni pristupnik with a reference to a specialisation.
+The short professional study programme is not equivalent to the full Bachelor degree and it does not allow access to the Master level of studies, rather to the professional Bachelor study programme.
 Upon completion of professional studies with 180 ECTS credits or more, students are awarded the professional title of Professional Bachelor (stručni prvostupnik) with a reference to a specialisation.

 Students who complete undergraduate professional studiescan choose to continue their studies through specialist professional graduate studiesor enter the labour market.